jpsthecelt/createIEMgroup/README.md

 Note that there are two versions, here, one in python (in which I originally developed, to 'prove the concept', and powershell, which is what the customer asked for).

-[I describe my thought-process on how I created this on my blog (called 'Lesson 5') at: https://www.ibm.com/developerworks/community/blogs/edgeCity/?lang=en]
+[So, see the part of my blog called 'Lesson 5' at: https://www.ibm.com/developerworks/community/blogs/edgeCity/?lang=en for some of the thinking behind 'why I did it this way']

 -jps